SentryDev13/sentrybot/README.md

 recognition** — no fixed click positions, no memory reading, no game file modification, no APK mods.
 And it is built around one hard rule:
 **it never spends a single gem.**

+## What's new in v1.4

+- 🖥️ **Any window size, any resolution** — fullscreen or windowed, big or small.
+The bot measures how the game is drawn on your screen and adapts by itself.
+Tested from 998x604 up to 4K.
+- 🔍 **Windows display scaling supported** — 125%, 150%, 200%: no setup needed.
+- 🤝 **Alliance help after healing** — allies can speed up your hospital again.
+- 💰 **Tech donation until the bar turns grey** — it no longer stops early.
+- 🛡️ **Tougher** — a failing duty can't take the whole bot down anymore.

 ## Features — 14 automated duties